 “Checklists are mostly concerned with physical and structural matters and not with hospitals’ processes, whilst both should be covered by the accreditation programme.”
 (Matrons: Public Hospital F)

-However, a key objective of the role of the MOH is to “provide facilities for public enjoyment of healthcare by establishing and expanding public health centres and improving their standard” (Malji, 1988 and therefore, from their perspective, it is important to ensure this happened.
+However, a key objective of the role of the MOH is to “provide facilities for public enjoyment of healthcare by establishing and expanding public health centres and improving their standard” (Malji, 1988) and therefore, from their perspective, it is important to ensure this happened.
 As the documentary analysis of the evaluation checklists showed, surveyors tend to spend a significant amount of time checking the physical capacity of the hospitals to provide care.
 It has also been acknowledged by the authorities that the main focus of the accreditation programme is on the physical structures of the hospitals (Moghimi, 2004).

 In some cases, hospital departments exchange equipment to influence the accreditation scores whilst in other instances they claim to make unnecessary purchases.